JeanineHoffman/myportfolio/README.md

-# professional portfolio
+# professional portfolio-Jeanine Hoffman

-started for thinkful class.
+## TechStack-basic HTML and CSS with JavaScript